kayleechoate/ECEN403_team1_radiation.resillient.logic.circuit/README.md

 - PCB Reorder

     Nomar:
-    - 2nd Revision of PCB with corrected transistor orientation received on 11/15
+    - 2nd Revision of PCB with corrected transistor orientation received
     - Soldered PCB with new transistor and resistor pad layouts
     - Shorted LEDs on PCB for user interface because there was too much voltage drop, will work to implement them in 404 design
-    - Applied power to PCB and began performing preliminary tests to verify the soldering
+    - Applied power to PCB and began performing preliminary tests to verify the soldering and circuit design

     Kaylee:
     - PCB reorder (switch wired incorrectly)